curv3d/curv/docs/theory/Tail_Call.rst

 This is equivalent to converting a control flow graph (CFG) into high level structured control statements (if, while, for) using an algorithm like Relooper or Stackifier.
 Emscripten does this, but "The Relooper is the most complex module in Emscripten".
+Cheerp uses an improved version of Stackifier, which generates efficient code, faster than Relooper.

 References
 ----------